resourcepool/training-chat-rest/README.md

 # Chat API
 This repository contains a Node.js / Express / Angularjs simple webapp for a chat.
 It can be used as a nice learning API.
+Source code is available and released under the Apache 2.0 License.

 ## API Description
 ---------------